Carlos Santana Player Props: Pirates vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.93 team ERA ranks 10th across all league pitching staffs.
+- The Guardians have a 3.88 team ERA that ranks eighth among all league pitching staffs.

-- Guardians pitchers combine to give up the fifth-fewest home runs in baseball (96 total, one per game).
+- The Guardians give up the third-fewest home runs in baseball (96 total, one per game).

-- Curry will start for the Guardians, his first of the season.
+- Allen starts for the first time this season for the Guardians.

-- The 24-year-old right-hander has appeared out of the bullpen 23 times this season.

-- In 23 games this season, he has put up a 3.04 ERA and averages 6.1 strikeouts per nine innings while opposing batters are hitting .246 against him.
+- The 24-year-old lefty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.